First up, what is career wellbeing?

 Alright, that’s it for this week with the first 3 areas of career wellbeing covered.

-Next week, I’ll discuss the remaining four.
+Next time, I’ll discuss the remaining four.
 Follow my podcast and switch your notifications on to get the update as soon as it is published.

 Till next time, stay well.